School of Music

 Transfer Students

-Upper Divisional (Provisional) students have an AA or at least 60 hours at the time of matriculation, but HAVE NOT completed the coursework required for admission at the professional level.
-This includes students who have transferred from community colleges that do not offer music programs, students who have not successfully completed the theory requirements, etc. Community college students, with or without an AA degree, who have NOT completed the required pre-professional course work will audition at the “pre-professional level”.
-All students auditioning at the “pre-professional level” will take a theory exam for placement within the theory program and must then successfully pass the final Comprehensive Musicianship Exam upon completion of the theory course work assigned for remediation.
+Upper Divisional (Pre-Professional) students have an AA or at least 60 hours at the time of matriculation, but HAVE NOT completed the required pre-professional coursework listed in Step 4.
+This includes students who have transferred from other institutions that do not offer music programs, or students who have not successfully completed the theory, piano, applied lesson requirements, etc. All students auditioning at the “Pre-Professional level” will take a theory exam during the selected audition day.
+A student admitted as pre-professional may be assigned coursework for remediation.

 Upper Divisional (Professional)